Sports Coach Logo Sports Coach Training Principles Fitness Components

 How to Mitigate Such Effects

-Since the first scientific data confirmed the effects of smoking on people's health, many laws have been passed in favour of keeping non-smokers safe from second-hand smoke-filled environments.
-As such, public cafes, bars, and other locations became smoke-free, but some countries and specific locations are still looking for a way around the legislation.
+Since the first scientific data confirmed the effects of smoking on people's health, many laws have been passed to keep non-smokers safe from secondhand smoke-filled environments.
+Public cafes, bars, and other locations have become smoke-free, but some countries and specific locations are still looking for a way around the legislation.
 Namely, casino floors worldwide employ standard techniques to keep players betting.

 Page Reference